felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 elegant way to ensure my learning system is working.

 I didn't have to search for very long after that insight to have my eureka moment.
-Armed with the rule of giving my book once I'm done reading it, I started searching for ideas online that would cement my learning system.
+Armed with the rule of giving my book away once I'm done reading it, I started searching for ideas online that would cement my learning system.
 [This six-minutes long video from Matt Morris titled
 \'How to Read a Book for Maximum